How to Reduce Beans Bloating

 Cooking practices that will help reduce beans bloating are:

-Prepare the beans recipes where the beans coat is completely removed such as in Nigerian Moi Moi and Akara.
-Removing the beans coat greatly reduces the unwanted sustances in the beans.
+- Prepare the beans recipes where the beans coat is completely removed such as in Nigerian Moi Moi, Akara, White Moi Moi (Ekuru) and Peeled Beans Porridge.
+Removing the beans coat greatly reduces the unwanted substances in the beans.

 Some eating habits that will help reduce beans bloating are: